Meghajit/timekeeper/README.md

 ## Tech Stack

 The service is built using only Kotlin with SpringBoot.
 Apart from the starter libraries provided by [SpringBoot Initializer](https://start.spring.io/), there are no dependencies on third party frameworks or services.
+Unit tests have been written with good code coverage.

 ## Tech Notes